mpolanco/jigl/README.md

 [Atlassian Setup Guide](https://developer.atlassian.com/display/DOCS/Set+up+the+Atlassian+Plugin+SDK+and+Build+a+Project)

 If the aforementioned is complete, the user can contribute to this project by cloning the root directory and using standard Atlassian commands.
-The following topics are consideration for future iterations:
+The following topics are in consideration for future iterations:
 - Updating a custom field and issue status based on the Gerrit Status retrieved from the Gerrit tab
 - Smoother transition between tabs (like when one clicks on the Comments tab)